zyedidia/SFML.jl/README.md

 This is very much a work in progress right now.
 There is currently almost complete support for graphics and limited support for audio and network.

-SFML.jl only works on Mac OS X (for now).
+SFML.jl only works on Mac OS X (linux support currently in progress).

 Take a look at the `examples` folder to see some usage examples.